hellosign/hellosign-openapi/README.md

 ## Overview

-HelloSign's [API Reference Documentation](https://developers.hellosign.com/api/reference/overview/) is built using [openapi.yaml](openapi.yaml) and the SDKs are built using [openapi-sdk.yaml](openapi-sdk.yaml).
+Dropbox Sign's [API Reference Documentation](https://developers.hellosign.com/api/reference/overview/) is built using [openapi.yaml](openapi.yaml) and the SDKs are built using [openapi-sdk.yaml](openapi-sdk.yaml).
 Both of those files are **generated** as part of a build process.
 These are the main parts of this repo you'll need to know about:
-- [openapi-raw.yaml](openapi-raw.yaml) -- The functional implementation of the HelloSign API as an OpenAPI spec.
-This file reflects all public-facing work from HelloSign's API Engineering team and is kept up-to-date.
+- [openapi-raw.yaml](openapi-raw.yaml) -- The functional implementation of the Dropbox Sign API as an OpenAPI spec.
+This file reflects all public-facing work from Dropbox Sign's API Engineering team and is kept up-to-date.
 - [/translations/en.yaml](translations/en.yaml) -- Contains all copy used for the API reference documentation.
 That includes descriptions for endpoints, parameters, schemas, and more.
-- [/examples/json](examples/json) -- Contains example request and response payloads for the HelloSign API.
+- [/examples/json](examples/json) -- Contains example request and response payloads for the Dropbox Sign API.
 - [/examples](examples) -- Contains SDK-specific example requests for each endpoint.

 **Note:** Our API reference documentation supports having multiple examples for requests, responses, and SDK implementations for every endpoint.
 But we need your help to get there!
 Contributions that help us grow our example coverage are highly valuable at this stage.

 ## Contributing

-We accept contributions and feedback that help us provide a better a developer experience for users of the HelloSign API.
+We accept contributions and feedback that help us provide a better a developer experience for users of the Dropbox Sign API.
 Our OpenAPI-based tooling relies on multiple build processes, and this repo contains multiple directories that may seem confusing at first but allow us to more easily manage a single source of truth ([openapi-raw.yaml](openapi-raw.yaml)) and several tightly-coupled SDKs.

 A complete contribution workflow would look like the following: